-The Apprentice won't air in 2020, it's been officially confirmed this week.
+The Apprentice won't air in 2020, it's been officially confirmed by the BBC.

 Filming for this year's series, which typically airs in the autumn, was halted in March due to the ongoing global health crisis.

 With production yet to resume, The Apprentice bosses have announced that the show will not be airing this year.

 "Sadly we have decided to postpone The Apprentice for 2020," they said in a statement to The Sun newspaper.
 "Production safety and the wellbeing of everyone involved in the show is our number one priority.

 “While this is understandably disappointing news, viewers will still be able to get their weekly fix of memorable tasks, favourite candidates and boardroom bust ups alongside brand new insights from Karren, Claude, Lord Sugar and many more from the past 15 years in a special highlights series airing on BBC1.”

 Lord Sugar previously said that the show could air next Spring but may not be back until autumn 2021.

 "Could be back in Spring 2021 or skip a whole year and back in October 2021," he said in response to a fan question on the social media website.

 Lord Sugar added: "The BBC has a selection of candidates ready to go from the last recruitment process in March.
 They will be called on once we have the green sign to start filming @bbcapprentice."